francicco/GenomeAnnotationWorkshop2025/README.md

 4. *Ab Initio* annotation using [Short-reads](https://github.com/francicco/GenomeAnnotationWorkshop2024/blob/main/4.AbInitioAnnotation/1.ShortReadAnnotation.md) RNAseq & [Long-reads RNA-Seq](https://github.com/francicco/GenomeAnnotationWorkshop2024/blob/main/4.AbInitioAnnotation/2.LongReadAnnotation.md)
 5. Metrics to evaluate annotations, [Splice-site filtering](https://github.com/francicco/GenomeAnnotationWorkshop2024/blob/main/5.SpliceJunctionFiltering/5.PortcullisRun.md), and [Annotation Consensus using Mikado](https://github.com/francicco/GenomeAnnotationWorkshop2024/blob/main/6.Consensus/ConsensusAnnotationMikado.md)

 All data is available at this [link](https://drive.google.com/drive/folders/1IreMRHaOa1kvOomyjoEm8xFw1fmOR-oK?usp=drive_link), but don't forget to [set up your environment](https://github.com/francicco/GenomeAnnotationWorkshop2024/blob/main/0.VariableSetting.md)!!!
+There is a conda env that has most of the tools, you can activate it with `conda activate annotation25`

 ## I hope this will be useful, Have fun!